kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 and [LlamaIndex Agents](https://docs.llamaindex.ai/en/stable/use_cases/agents.html)
 make it easy to develop such pipelines.
 You can for example instruct the "Agent" to take one of two actions conditionally as follows:
-"if the question is about foo retrieve fact from the GDBMS by converting $Q_{NL}$ to a Cypher query;
+"if the question is about counting or aggregations retrieve records from the GDBMS by converting $Q_{NL}$ to a Cypher query;
 otherwise follow the RAG-U pipeline to retrieve chunks from documents."
 These are essentially tools to develop a control logic over your LLM applications.
 It reminds me of the good old days when there was a crazy hype around MapReduce-like "big data systems" and several initial works